neumann-johannes/qlcm/README.md

 * Good base css infrastructure
 * Quickly able to make app scalable to different screens and resolutions (or a small browser window)
   * Note: Seems to bring jQuery 1.12 along with it, but the ajax didn't work with that.

+#### AJAX:
+* Although a POST-to-self-model would have been quicker and less complex to set up this is the elegant way.

 #### Visual Design:
 * I aimed for clear cut simplicity, with minimal clicks and user assistance through input validation